12 Strings, factors, and dates

 typeof() returns "integer". unclass() strips the factor shell and shows the integers underneath.

 In type theory, a factor is a sum type: factor(c("male", "female")) defines a type with exactly two variants, male | female, and a value must be one of them.
-You first saw this pattern with logical vectors (Section 8.1), where Bool = TRUE | FALSE.
+Logical vectors are the simplest case: Bool = TRUE | FALSE.
 Factors generalize it: Species = Adelie | Chinstrap | Gentoo is a sum type with three variants.
 Where a data frame is a product type (combine fields with AND, Chapter 11), a factor is a sum type (choose one variant with OR).
 The distinction matters because product types grow by adding fields, while sum types grow by adding variants, and the two compose differently.
 Rust’s enum, Haskell’s algebraic data types, and TypeScript’s union types all make this distinction explicit; R keeps it implicit in the factor machinery, but the structure is the same.

 • Controlling the order of levels in plots (bars, legends, facets)